How to Become a Physical Therapist Assistant (PTA)

 Earn Your PTA Associate Degree from an CAPTE-Accredited Program

-At a minimum, you’ll need an associate degree from a program that’s accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
-Accreditation is important because it not only ensures you receive training that meets basic quality standards, but it’s also required in practically all states for licensing or certification.
+At a minimum, you’ll need an associate degree from a program that’s accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) to become a PTA.
+Accreditation is vital because it not only ensures you receive training that meets basic quality standards, but it’s also required in practically all states for licensing or certification.

 While attending a CAPTE-accredited program, you’ll receive instruction on fundamental principles of medicine, such as human anatomy, kinesiology, therapeutic techniques, and orthopedic exercise.
 In addition to this classroom instruction, you’ll also have hands-on learning opportunities through clinical practice courses.
-To find a CAPTE-accredited program near you, please visit CAPTE’s online directory.
+Visit CAPTE’s online directory to find a CAPTE-accredited program near you.

 Like other healthcare degrees, many PTA programs are shifting to online instruction.
 However, given the hands-on nature of the profession, any online PTA program will be offered in a hybrid format.
-Students will complete some of their classroom instruction online but still attend on-site clinicals for hands-on training.
-To find out more about top-rated online options, check out our guide to PTA online programs.
+Students will complete some of their classroom instruction online but still attend onsite clinicals for hands-on training.

 STEP 3